DIXANTOFFICIAL1/Graphinity/README.md

 Output
 ```

-The backend sends the configured prompts and workflow input to the Groq model and returns the generated response to downstream nodes.
+This allows Graphinity to combine visual workflow logic with real AI processing.

 ---

-# 🌐 API Node
+# 🌐 API Integration

-The API node allows workflows to communicate with external HTTP services.
+The API node allows a workflow to communicate with external HTTP services.

-Supported methods include:
+Supported methods:

 ```text
 GET